linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ### **Step 6: Test the System**
 SSH into the server and test all methods.

-This completes the setup for secure 2FA SSH authentication using MongoDB Atlas with a PHP approval script featuring 3D-style buttons for better UX.
-The user will be automatically deleted from the MongoDB database once the login is either approved or denied.
+This completes the setup for secure 2FA SSH authentication using MongoDB Atlas with a PHP approval script featuring email-based Pushbullet notification and user deletion handled within MongoDB.

 After the Duo authentication is successful, the script will proceed with the SSH login and enforce the execution of the specified command (`/bin/bash`).